Harvey Peltier Sr.: Family background

-The eighth of nine children, Peltier was the son of a Cajun Roman Catholic couple, Ozeme Euzelien Peltier (1862-1933) and the former Heloise Odelia Cancienne (1864-1908).
+The eighth of nine children, Peltier was the son of a Cajun Roman Catholic couple, Ozeme Euzelien Peltier and the former Heloise Odelia Cancienne.
 His mother died before his tenth birthday.
-Ozeme Peltier then married the former Celeste Marie Lenain (1872-1958), who had previously been married to Louis Oleus Gaubert.
+Ozeme Peltier then married the former Celeste Marie Lenain, who had previously been married to Louis Oleus Gaubert.

-Peltier and his wife, the former May Ayo (1902-1992), had four children.
+Peltier and his wife, the former May Ayo, had four children.
 Harvey Peltier Jr., like his father, served in the Louisiana State Senate from the Lafourche/Terrebonne constituency.
 His tenure was from 1964 to 1976.
 From 1975 to 1980, Peltier Jr., was the first president of the trustees of the University of Louisiana System, a successor education board of the one on which his father had served.
 The other Peltier children include Bernice P. Harang, James R. Peltier Sr. (1930-May 22, 2020), a Thibodaux oral surgeon, a founder and president of the Louisiana Society of Oral Surgeons, and member of the "good government" groups the Public Affairs Research Council and the Council for a Better Louisiana, Donald Louis Peltier (1926-2008), and Richard Benton Peltier (1938-2007).
 Peltier's son-in-law, Warren Harang, Jr. (1921-2005), was a former president of the Thibodaux Chamber of Commerce and the American Sugar Cane League, a member of the Lafourche Parish School Board, and the mayor of Thibodaux from 1968-1978, 1986-1990, and 1994-1998.

 Peltier died in 1977 at the age of seventy-eight.
-He is interred in the family tomb at St. Joseph Cemetery in Thibodaux.

 For his contribution to Thoroughbred racing, in 1994 Harvey Peltier was inducted into the Fair Grounds Racing Hall of Fame.